Petuvirus

 Petuvirus is a genus of viruses, in the family Caulimoviridae order Ortervirales.
 Plants serve as natural hosts.
-There is only one species in this genus: Petunia vein clearing virus.
+There is only one species in this genus: Petunia vein clearing virus (Petuvirus venapetuniae).
 Diseases associated with this genus include: plants: chlorotic vein clearing, leaf malformation.

 Structure

 Viruses in Petuvirus are non-enveloped, with icosahedral geometries, and T=7 symmetry.
 The diameter is around 45-50 nm.
 Genomes are circular and non-segmented.
 Its genome is 7200 nucleotides long and has a guanine + cytosine content of 38.2%.
 There are terminally redundant sequences on the genome which have direct terminal repeats that are reiterated internally in inverted form.
 The virus codes for 2 ORFs.
 Its capsid shells are multilayered.
 The capsid is round to elongate with icosahedral symmetry and the virus is composed of 16% nucleic acid.
 Petuviruses have a buoyant density in CsCl of 1.31 g cm-3 and there are 1 sedimenting component(s) found in purified preparations.
 The sedimentation coefficient is 218–251.5–285 S20w while the thermal inactivation point (TIP) is at 55–57.5–60 °C.

-Petuviruses (including other members of the Caulimovirusus such as soymoviruses and Cavemoviruses) form isometric particles whereas members of Badnaviruses and Tungroviruses have bacilliform virus particles.
+Petuviruses (including other members of the Caulimovirusus such as soymoviruses and cavemoviruses) form isometric particles whereas members of Badnavirus and Tungrovirus have bacilliform virus particles.